rileydustin/RateMyGenie/README.md

 # RateMyGenie
-This will load ratings from ratemyprofessors.com next to the professor's name in the course listing in UNCG Genie at the press of a button.
+A chrome plug in that will load ratings from ratemyprofessors.com next to the professor's name in the course listing in UNCG Genie at the press of a button.

 ![screenshot](http://i.imgur.com/pf9yJ6t.png)